Meepsy23/CertPro.sh/README.md

 Retrieve the files in the directory you ran the script in.<br />
 -------------------------
 # How to Attach to Nginx
-1.Run in terminal:
+1. Run in terminal:

 	sudo nano /etc/nginx/sites-enabled/default

-2.Then Add this to the server block:<br />
+2. Then Add this to the server block:<br />

 	listen 443 ssl default_server;
 	listen [::]:443 ssl default_server;